RayJW/awesome-foss/README.md

 ### Office Suite

 Everyone needs an office suite occasionally.
-Software like Microsoft Office, and Google Docs have become in disposable in our world.
-However, there is no reason why such important software should be hidden behind subscriptions, paywalls, and data hogging services.
-Now is the time better than ever to switch over to a solution supporting open standards and protecting your data at no cost!
+Software like Microsoft Office, and Google Docs have become indispensable in our world.
+However, there is no reason why such important software should be hidden behind subscriptions, paywalls, and data hoarding providers.
+Now the time better than ever to switch over to a solution supporting open standards and protecting your data at no cost!
+This ensures good interoperability, which is evermore critical in a world where people need to share documents to many recipients on a very frequent basis.
 Especially as many schools / governments recently decided that cloud office solutions are unfit for sensitive data like that of children.

 | Software  | Description |
 |-----------|-------------|